tmtxt/tmtxt.github.com/_posts/2018-05-12-solution-to-find-i-j-sequence-by-sum.md

 - Now, perform another loop through A, for each item `i`, if there exist an `j` that `sum(A[i->j])=6`, which means `sum(A[0->i]) + 6 = sum(A[0->j])`.
 You job is to look up a value computed before.
 To do that, use a map to store the result from previous step for `O(1)` access.

 The above solution uses 2 loops but can be considered as `O(n)`.
 You can optimise it more to use a single loop but the basic idea is still the same.

+One thing to notice about this is the **sum**.
+The suggestion from another friend of mine is that, the continuous sequences of numbers have some special attributes that can help us unlock the key to the problem.
+One of them is the **sum**, probably some days it will help me with other problems.